canonical/sdkcraft/docs/tutorial/index.rst

-This publishes the newly created SDK under the :samp:`latest/beta` channel in the SDK Store, from where it can be retrieved by the workshop as follows:
+This publishes the newly created SDK under the :samp:`latest/beta` channel in the SDK Store, where it can be accessed by :program:`Workshop` as follows:

    .. code-block:: yaml
       :caption: .workshop.python.yaml